Get Out Of Town!: Republic of Pie - myBurbank.com

 While some Burbankers malign North Hollywood, we enjoy our funky, chill neighbor to the west.
 And Republic of Pie on Magnolia Boulevard, near Lankershim, is just one reason.

 The laid-back cafe boasts delicious food, hot and cold drinks and, of course, pies and pastries.
-Open from 8:00 a.m. every day of the week, Republic of Pie also has a thriving evening cafe scene with live music jsut about every night of the week.
+Open from 8:00 a.m. every day of the week, Republic of Pie also has a thriving evening cafe scene with live music just about every night of the week.

 We mostly enjoy breakfast or brunch at Republic of Pie.
 From egg dishes to specialty french toast and pancakes, quiche and vegan options, the cafe’s extensive menu has something for most everyone.